How to get the most out of hiring a B2B SaaS marketing agency (and avoid common pitfalls)

 The goal of this phase is to test our assumptions about how to grow demand for our SaaS clients.
 Between weeks 5-12 we often adjust and retest our strategy if the data says that we should.

-Clients are typically seeing significant increase in demand driven by our SEO, paid media and demand generation work by this point.
+Clients typically see significant increase in demand driven by our SEO, paid media and demand generation work by this point.

 Once that happens, we’ll optimize accounts to further increase the growth rate.